If you wish to build a Long-EZ, the following steps are required:

 1. Obtain a copy of the plans -

 Although the plans are no longer sold, original sets may still be found by private sellers on e-bay or at Oshkosh / Sun'n'fun fly-ins.
 You can also obtain an electronic version here. ::CAUTION - If using these plans as your own, please note that these copies were obtained from the 'Open-EZ' community.
 Some of the scales written on the A1 through A14 drawings are skewed.
 DO NOT USE these as official templates!
 I verified this using 3D-CAD software by aligning the reference scale markings indicated and cross referenced them with the fuselage stations (FS), butt lines (BL) and water lines (WL) shown on the very same drawing.
 The majority of the drawings did match, however some did not.
 For the sake of liability, I will not publish which drawings are correct and which are not.
-All I will say is, DO NOT USE these as official templates!::
+All I will say is, DO NOT USE these as official templates!
+For more information about the scales, please see: Open-EZ scales::

 The plans are composed of the following:

 I: Manufacturing Manual - this is a 26 chapter manual, giving the builder step-by-step instructions.
 The appendix is comprised of 14 full-scale drawings (identified as A1 through A14).

 II.
 Engine installation - various engine installation manuals are available depending on the engine selected.
 The typical engine installs (per plans) are a Continental O-200 or a Lycoming O-235 - although nowadays, going with an O-320 is more common.

 III.
 Owner's manual - this document contains flight and maintenance information.
 It also contains normal and emergency procedures, weight and balance, check lists, detailed flying qualities descriptions, operating limitations, performance charts, maiden flight test procedures, and record keeping requirements.